Chapel at Salem

 - We believe God sent His only Son, Jesus, to die for our sins.

 - We believe that those who believe in Jesus’ death and resurrection are His disciples.

 To this end, on most Wednesday afternoons, the students of Salem gather to worship and praise our loving Heavenly Father.
 Parents are invited to worship with us weekly.
 Chapel offerings collected in our weekly services are designated for various mission projects on local, national, and international levels.
-In 2016-2017, our chapel offerings will be given to Shoeman Water Projects, Lutheran World Mission, and a local mission.
 Once a month Salem students meet with their cross-age teams for devotions and activities that support the monthly chapel theme.
 At these team meetings older students are leaders and mentors for younger students.
 Our goal in spiritual development is to lead students to be more like Jesus and to help others be more like Jesus.

 Kids Choristers is a school choir comprised of all students in Kindergarten, First and Second Grades.
 The choir concentrates on learning to sing as a group with proper vocal technique.
 The choir sings monthly for worship, chapel and other school and community events.
-Rehearsals are Thursday afternoon from 1:45 to 2:15 pm.
+Rehearsals are Wednesdays from 9:15 to 9:45 am.
 The choir is directed by Mr. John Wittmayer.

 Kids’ Praise is a school choir comprised of all students in Third, Fourth and Fifth grades.
 The choir concentrates on proper choral technique and singing in parts.
 The choir sings monthly for worship, chapel and other school and community events.
-Rehearsals are Wednesday mornings from 9:05 to 9:50 am.
-The choir is directed by Mrs. John Wittmayer.
+Rehearsals are Wednesday mornings from 9:50 to 10:35 am.
+The choir is directed by Mr. John Wittmayer.

 Middle School Choir and Handbells